 FREQUENTLY ASKED QUESTIONS ...

-Scientist of the University of Rostock who are members of the Interdisciplinary Faculty and who can operate their own cost center as project leader can make an application.
+Scientist of the University of Rostock who are members of the Interdisciplinary Faculty can make an application.

-The Mare Balticum Fellowship programme is announced annually.
-The announcement is published by the Interdisciplinary Faculty and will be announced on the websites of the University of Rostock.
+The Mare Balticum Fellowship Program is announced annually.
+The announcement is published by the Pro-Rectorate of Research and Transfer of Knowledge and will be announced on the websites of the University of Rostock.

-The funding for the Fellowship Programme will be provided by the Vice Rector for Research and Knowledge Transfer.
+The funding for the fellowship program will be provided by the Vice Rector for Research and Knowledge Transfer.
 The funding volume depends on the financial resources made available by the University of Rostock.

 It is strived for funding four to six plans per year.
 The exact number depends on the financial means granted by the University of Rostock.

-The Mare Balticum Fellowship programme serves the funding of guest stays (max.
+The Mare Balticum Fellowship Program serves the funding of guest stays (max.
 3 months) of national and international researchers.
 The grant includes:

-- Family allowance: 300 € per child and month (may vary in individual cases)
+- Family allowance, if applicable: 300 € per child and month (may vary in individual cases)

 You can invite both national and international guest researchers who already achieved scientific independence (R3-level according to EU Classification).

-The following data and documents are required for the application:
+The following documents are required for the application: